 A more sustainable QLGF

 What kind of organisation should QLGF be today?
-We welcome your views about how QLGF should go forward and invite Quakers to our AGM on 29 May.
+We welcome your views about how QLGF should go forward.
 Can we thrive without a subscription fee?
 How important is QLGF for personal support – a place of belonging for LGBT+ Quakers?
 How important are occasional gatherings for worship, sharing, fellowship?
 What is the Quaker message for understanding and equality today?
 What can we learn from other LGBT faith groups?

 A welcoming fellowship